Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Related Work

 Meanwhile, other strategies have been proposed to achieve simplified MAT, e.g., Delta Medial Axis (DMA)~\cite{marie2016delta}, Bending Potential Ratio (BPR) pruning ~\cite{shen2011skeleton}, Erosion Thickness (ET) measure~\cite{yan2016erosion}, voxelization based $\lambda$-pruning~\cite{yan2018voxel}.
 The simplified MAT, without doubt, cannot reconstruct the original shape exactly, and thus Sun et al.~\cite{sun2013medial} propose to control the approximation error by computing the Hausdorff distance.
 Rebain et al.~\cite{rebain2021deep}~introduce medial fields derived from the MAT to represent the original shape using learning techniques.

 To achieve high accurate approximation of the original shape, Li et al.~\cite{li2015q} propose Q-MAT that adopts quadratic error metric (QEM)~\cite{garland1997surface} for MAT simplification.
 As an edge collapse method, Q-MAT is fast and produces a piecewise linear approximation of the MAT.
 Q-MAT collapses edges based solely on local information, which sometimes leads to unreasonable spatial distribution of vertices.
 Also, Q-MAT is limited to 2-manifold surface scope.
 Additionally, Q-MAT heavily relies on a good MAT initialization; when the initial MA is low quality, Q-MAT can not produce correct results by edge collapse.
 Instead, we tackle this problem from a global view, which can preserve representative inner points with relatively even spatial distribution.
 As our method is based on the coverage of point sets, we can handle inputs of poor-quality meshes or point clouds.
 Furthermore, our method, as we will demonstrate, has good adaptability to low-quality candidate points.
+We refer readers to \cite{tagliasacchi20163d} for a detailed survey covering various forms of skeletons.

-\paragraph{Point cloud skeletonization} Nowadays, skeletonization of point cloud is drawing people's attention due to the easy availability of point cloud data~\cite{tagliasacchi_sig09, cao2010point, huang2013l1, rebain2019lsmat, wu2015deep, yang2020p2mat}.
+\paragraph{Point cloud skeletonization} Nowadays, skeletonization of point cloud is drawing people's attention due to the easy availability of point cloud data~\cite{tagliasacchi_sig09, cao2010point, livesu2012reconstructing, huang2013l1, rebain2019lsmat, wu2015deep, yang2020p2mat}.
 In particular, L1-medial skeleton~\cite{huang2013l1} contracts point clouds based on locally optimal projections (LOP)~\cite{lipman2007parameterization}.
 LSMAT~\cite{rebain2019lsmat} takes a densely sampled oriented point set as input and computes an MAT approximation on the basis of Signed Distance Function (SDF).
-Wu et al.~\cite{wu2015deep} associates the surface points to the inner point residing on the meso-skeleton~\cite{tagliasacchi2012mean} which is the combination of medial sheet and curve skeleton.
+Wu et al.~\cite{wu2015deep} associates the surface points to the inner point residing on the meso-skeleton~\cite{tagliasacchi2012mean}.
 However, represented by unstructured points, their skeletonization lacks topological constraints.
 Additionally, the reconstruction results of \cite{wu2015deep} are still with large error.

 With the success of deep neural networks, learning-based methods have been proposed for predicting skeletons of point clouds ~\cite{yang2020p2mat, lin2021point2skeleton}.
 P2MAT-NET~\cite{yang2020p2mat} transforms sparse point cloud to an output set of spheres to approximate the medial balls.
 Point2Skeleton (P2S)~\cite{lin2021point2skeleton} learns skeletal representations from generalized point clouds in an unsupervised manner.
 Learning-based methods do not guarantee accurate computation of geometric features.
 Furthermore, they often suffer from generalization ability due to the dependency on the training data.